Find Grad Schools

 Education Levels of Missionary Studies Majors

-In 2020-2021, 294 master's degrees were awarded to missionary studies majors.
+During the most recent year for which data is available, 299 people earned their master's degree in missionary studies.
 This makes it the 184th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in missionary studies at each degree level.